Aboard Gloria’s Grail, Geminian Waters

 “For someone who is so good at sword fighting, I’m surprised you were caught off guard and locked in that crate.”

 Oros’s smile deepened.
-“I’m surprised someone like you was somewhat capable.”
+“I’m surprised someone like you is somewhat capable.”

 Maria chuckled.
 “I am strong, yes.”